 Continuing from Year 7, Year 8 Art & Design is divided into modules (assessment objectives).
 Each module focuses on a different area of assessment and creative focus.
 This enables pupils to develop techniques, process and materials.
 The AOs are as follows:

-AO1: Developing and progressing drawing - The still life, man-made forms
+AO1: Developing and progressing drawing in colour - Plants and flowers

 AO2: Developing and progressing painting – Hockney landscapes